CasperDev/vz-dis-dos/doc/source/Chapter5/index.rst

 	:class: error

-As already mentioned in the description of the last sections, there is the problem that when a program is aborted due to an error or the BREAK key, not all files are necessarily closed correctly.
+As already mentioned in the description of the last sections, there is the problem that when a program is aborted due to an error or the :kbd:`BREAK` key, not all files are necessarily closed correctly.

 A restart of such a program after error correction or similar usually leads to the